ropensci-archive/cleanEHR/README.md

 ## How to contribute
-The `cleanEHR` package is constantly in development.
-We wellcome users using, commenting about the code on the master branch.
-If you have any question, you can just raise an isssue on Github or contact the developers via email (s.shi@ucl.ac.uk).
-Please let us know if you also want make contribution to the code development.
+The `cleanEHR` package is currently under development.
+We wish you will find our software tools useful to your research project.
+If you have any question about the code or the data, please just raise an issue ticket on Github or contact us via email (s.shi@ucl.ac.uk).
+As `cleanEHR` is an open source and community project, we also welcome contributions of any kind.
+We would like to make `cleanEHR` the platform of collaboration critical care data analysis.
+If you have any idea or comment, please feel free to raise the issue ticket here.
+We would also encourage everyone to integrate their code into the `cleanEHR` repository to benefit the entire community.
+Please feel free to contact us when you wish to contribute your code.